 He is a dangerous man, she reminded herself.
 He has left corpses strewn all over the city, using that sword of his to make people slaughter each other.

 She had trusted Denth too quickly.
 She wouldn’t make the same mistake with Vasher.
-Still, there wasn’t any place for her to go.
+Still, there was a better feeling about him, now that she was comign to know him.

 Or, does he just want me to think that?
 Is he, perhaps, using me just like Denth did?
 He says he wants to stop the war, but the only thing I have on that is his word.